As a slow traveller who’s explored the hidden gems of Europe, I wanted to discover if Milan is more than just a fashion capital.

 Most visit here just for the rooftop.
 Trust me, the idea of walking among the spires was not lost on me.
 But I was a bit disappointed with the panoramic view of Milan it offered.

-Pro tip: Seeing this is one of the must-see things in Milan, visit early in the morning or late in the afternoon to avoid crowds and enjoy softer lighting for photos too.
+Travel tip: This is on everyone’s one-day itinerary, which means crowds.
+Seeing this is one of the must-see things in Milan, visit early in the morning or late in the afternoon to avoid crowds and enjoy softer lighting for photos too.
+Above all, to avoid waiting in the inevitable lines at any time of day, prebook your skip-the-line access entrance ticket.

 The Piazza del Duomo itself is a hub of activity, perfect for people-watching.
 Grab a coffee at a nearby cafe and let Milan’s energy wash over you.